wynn0123/cap/docs/guide/effectiveness.md

 ## Security

-- IP addresses are only stored in-memory
+- IP addresses are not stored by default
 - Requests are stored in-memory in make sure they are not tampered with (hashed tokens only, this is stored in .data/tokensList.json by default)
 - Confirmation tokens reset after 20 minutes
 - Challenges are only valid for 10 minutes